 Along with a large population of active individuals, though, sometimes come accidents.
 For more than 15 years Billy Johnson and The Johnson Law Firm have been proud to serve all Kentuckians, and especially those in the central and southern part of the state.
 Practicing from offices in Richmond, the Johnson Law Firm focuses on personal injury cases, or those in which an individual is injured through the negligence or actions of another.
 The Johnson Law Firm is dedicated to helping injured clients get the compensation they deserve.
-Billy Johnson and The Johnson Law Firm are well-versed in personal injury law, handling cases ranging from car accidents to medical malpractice, wrongful death, work injuries, and many others.
+Billy Johnson and The Johnson Law Firm are well-versed in personal injury law, handling cases ranging from car accidents to wrongful death, work injuries, and many others.

 No matter your situation, the Johnson Law Firm has the knowledge, experience and resources to help you get the compensation you deserve.
 If you have any questions or would like to set up a free evaluation, contact us online or call us at 606-437-4488.

 A driver is texting, blows through a red light, and T-bones your car.
 You slip on a slick spot in a store, which management failed to clean up or draw attention to with a warning sign.
 Every person has a right to not ...